 These keywords are hyper-focused long-tail search queries.
 Because zero search volume keywords are so specific and infrequently searched, SEO tools have a hard time collecting data on their search history.
 But that doesn’t mean people aren’t searching; on the contrary, the people searching for those keywords know exactly what they’re looking for.

-As a result, zero search volume keywords can give your brand a unique advantage by answering your audience’s hyper-focused queries.
+Zero search volume keywords can give your brand a unique advantage by answering your audience’s hyper-focused queries.
+Embrace these keywords as your brand’s secret weapon for surpassing the competition.

 How to find keywords

-SEMRush and Ahrefs both include intuitive keyword research tools in their SEO software.
+Once you’ve made a list, adopt a keyword research tool.
+Semrush and Ahrefs, for example, both include intuitive keyword research tools in their SEO software.

 Head to your preferred tool and input your topics as the seed keywords.

-Be sure to note the keyword search volume and difficulty score to help you determine:
+Note the keyword search volume and difficulty score to help you determine:

-- How often the keyword is searched for (and whether it’s short or long tail)
+- How often the keyword is searched for (and whether it’s short- or long-tail)

 - How competitive the keyword is (and how hard it’ll be to rank for)

 Repeat the exercise including words such as “how,” “why,” and “guide” with your keyword to discover more ideas for your brand.
-The deeper you dig into your chosen topics, the more keyword ideas you’ll find.

-Tip: Reverse-engineer competitor sites to uncover even more keyword opportunities.
+Tip: Reverse engineer competitor sites to uncover even more keyword opportunities.

 Create SEO content

-Go through your refined keyword list and review the search results for each keyword.
-When checking SERPs in real time, use an incognito browser to prevent your personal activity from interfering with the results.
+Go through your refined keyword list and review their search results to determine what type of content ranks well and whether your brand could compete in that topic.
+When checking SERPs in real time, use an incognito browser to prevent your personal activity from affecting the results.

 Look at the search intent of your chosen keywords too.
 Search intent tells you the purpose of an online search and falls into one of four categories: